How does IMF give loan to its Members?

 The basic purpose behind the creation of SDR is to provide more resources to all members of the IMF so that the member countries can arrange the money for foreign exchange without putting additional pressure on the resources of the IMF and to solve the problem of international liquidity.

-How IMF lends to member countries;
+How the IMF lends to member countries;

-After receiving the request for the loan; the IMF forwards this request to a member that has positive Balance of Payment and abundant reserve with the IMF.
+After receiving the request for the loan; the IMF forwards this request to a member that has a positive Balance of Payment and abundant reserve with the IMF.
 This country is called an authorized country.

 The applicant country can take the SDR up to twice of its maximum limit of SDR.
-In this lending process the SDR of applicant country reduces while authorized country’s SDR increases in the accounting book of the IMF.
+In this lending process, the SDR of applicant country reduces while authorized country’s SDR increases in the accounting book of the IMF.

-So in this way the authorised country repays the debt of the applicant country.
+So in this way, the authorised country repays the debt of the applicant country.
 Thus the applicant country can meet its exchange requirements through the SDR.

 Keep in mind that the applicant countries have to pay simple interest on the amount of issue of the SDR.
 This interest rate is very low around 2%.